Pauatro/image-service-backend/README.md

 ## Tests

-I just realized that tests need to be run from the main folder (not src), otherwise the images tests will fail to find the mock db.
+Tests need to be run from the src folder, otherwise the images tests will fail to find the mock db.
 You just need to run the command:

 ```
 pytest